List of The Price Is Right pricing games: The Lion's Share

-The contestant enters a wind chamber containing 40 numbered balls, 35 of which are secretly paired with prizes or cash values (including five worth $100,000 each).
-The remaining five balls are designated "Lose It All."
+The contestant enters a wind chamber containing 40 numbered balls; five balls have the top prize of $100,000 each, five balls say "Lose It All," and the remaining balls have smaller cash amounts or other prize values.
 The contestant is given one free ball at the outset and shown a series of four small prizes.
 For each prize, a two-digit price is determined at random by the dropping of two balls with different digits, and the contestant must decide whether the price is "true" (correct) or "false" (with the digits reversed).
 Each correct guess wins that prize and one additional ball.

 The wind chamber is then activated, and the contestant has 30 seconds to choose the appropriate number of balls and place them in a chute.
-The items associated with the balls are revealed one at a time, in any desired order, and the contestant may stop at any point and keep all winnings.
-Finding a "Lose It All" forfeits any winnings to that point, but the game can continue as long as the contestant has any unplayed balls.
-The maximum potential total is $500,000, achieved by choosing all five of the $100,000 balls.
+The contestant chooses one of the numbers to reveal the prize behind it, which is added to their pot.
+They may stop at any time; revealing a "Lose It All" resets the pot to zero, but the contestant may continue if additional balls remain.
+The maximum potential total is $500,000, achieved by choosing all five $100,000 balls.

 The game is named for the lion mascot of BetMGM, the presenting sponsor of the game.